- 2018 BSA/AML training for designated officers, staff, and volunteers

 and OFAC Compliance program cannot be overemphasized!

-AVCU’s annual Bank Secrecy Act / Anti-Money Laundering training seminar will take place on Tuesday, October 17th at the Fireside Inn & Suites in West Lebanon, NH.
+AVCU’s annual Bank Secrecy Act / Anti-Money Laundering training seminar will take place on Wednesday, October 24th at the Fireside Inn & Suites in West Lebanon, NH.

 One of the most serious responsibilities entrusted to your credit union is finding and combating financial crime and terrorist financing—it’s also required under the Bank Secrecy Act (BSA), one of the most important pieces of credit union legislation.

-By attending AVCU’s 2017 training seminar, you’ll learn this pivotal law in great detail, the latest revisions to its official policy and implementation, and the current best practices for keeping your credit union’s anti-fraud and anti-money laundering (AML) efforts in full compliance.
+By attending AVCU’s 2018 training seminar, you’ll learn this pivotal law in great detail, the latest revisions to its official policy and implementation, and the current best practices for keeping your credit union’s anti-fraud and anti-money laundering (AML) efforts in full compliance.

-Judy Britt-Cavanaugh (BSACS, CUCE, CAMS) is Director of Compliance for the Credit Union League of Connecticut where she is responsible for providing regulatory compliance support, training and audit services for credit unions.
+Judy Britt-Cavanaugh (BSACS, CUCE, CAMS) is Vice President of Compliance for the Credit Union League of Connecticut where she is responsible for providing regulatory compliance support, training and audit services for credit unions.
 She is accredited by CUNA as a Credit Union Compliance Expert and Bank Secrecy Act Compliance Specialist.
 Judy has also been awarded the widely recognized CAMS® credential by the Association of Certified Anti-Money Laundering Specialists® (ACAMS®), the world’s leading organization of professionals in the AML field.

 Prior to joining the League in 2013, Judy had extensive compliance / paralegal experience interpreting state and federal regulations, legal communications and contracts, as well as providing relevant compliance training.
 She attended Sacred Heart University for Business Management and obtained her Paralegal Certification from the University of Connecticut.

-Program Outline — 2017 BSA / AML Compliance Officers: What Are Our Responsibilities?
+Program Outline — 2018 BSA / AML Compliance Officers: What Are Our Responsibilities?